Information Technology Systems

 What does IT mean for a small business?

 It means the deployment of an integrated suite of applications that enable a business to run its operations, financials, communications, marketing, customer service and e-commerce activities while simultaneously enhancing the customer experience and improving decision-making capabilities and efficiency.

 Large companies with access to significant human and financial resources have deployed fully integrated systems that accomplish these goals.
 They spent millions of dollars to achieve these objectives and have taken the better part of a decade to do so.
-Because of the costs incurred and complexity involved, accomplishing these objectives were the exclusive realm of large companies, who were then able to extend already significant competitive advantages over small to medium sized businesses.
+Because of the costs incurred and the complexity involved, accomplishing these objectives used to be the exclusive realm of these large companies.
+These investments enabled them to extend already significant competitive advantages over small to medium-sized businesses.